ajuric/aliked-tensorrt/README.md

 ## Timings

 Timings are currently done using data from `assets`.
-First few measurements are rejected (timings are not representative due to initialization).
+Before measuring inference time, models go through warm-up - do couple of inferences in order to fully initialize memory on GPU.
+This initialization takes time, and first inferences take longer than usual because of it.
+Hence, after doing warm-up, there is no need to reject first few timing measurements.

 Image sizes of 640x480 and 1241x376 reflect TUM and Kitti image sizes from `assets` dir.

-Table shows mean inferenc time and GPU memory consumption as shown by `nvidia-smi`.
+Table shows mean inference time and GPU memory consumption as shown by `nvidia-smi`.

 |                                      | GTX 1660 Ti (ms) | RTX 2070 (ms, MiB) |
 |--------------------------------------|:----------------:|:------------------:|